 Communication access includes:

-- Things that people can do when interacting with a person who has a communication disability
+- Things that service providers can do when interacting with a person who has a communication disability

-- Use of appropriate communication tool to support understanding and/or expression
+- Use of appropriate communication tools to support understanding and/or expression

 - Access to an authorized, trusted person who can assist with communication and/or a qualified Speech-Language Pathologist or Augmentative Communication Clinician.